 When to Seek an Injunction

 Because injunctions are issued sparingly, one must be careful and strategic in requesting this form of relief.
-At DSF, our experienced team knows how and when to request to optimize your chances of a favorable outcome.
+At DSF law firm, our experienced team knows how and when to request to optimize your chances of a favorable outcome.